zakifurie/Hello-World/README.md

 # Hello-World
 just excercise

-Hi this is zakifurie, a new commer to Github.
+Hi, this is zakifurie, a new commer to Github.
+I will contribute to all of you.